Trina0224/3chatbots/README.md

 2. Gemini has limitaion.
 Have to wait for the pay as you go API Key.
 3. ~Move inputs handling to processAndDisplayData() from sendData().~
 4. ~Fix human cannot keep silent issue.~
+5. In script.js L94. will fix this after I add the photo function to Gemini and Claude.